 RWHAP patients are more likely to achieve viral suppression than PLWHA who seek treatment elsewhere.
 Achieving viral load suppression, or an "undetectable" level of HIV in a person's blood, requires adherence to antiretroviral drugs.
 Viral suppression reduces the risk of sexually transmitting HIV to HIV-negative individuals.
-The RWHAP Service Report shows the percentage of clients who were
+The RWHAP Service Report shows the percentage of clients who were viral suppressed improved from 69.5% in 2010 to 89.7% in 2021,13 while the Centers for Disease Control and Prevention (CDC) statistics estimate only 63.1% of all PLWHA were virally suppressed in 2017 and 65.9% in 2021.15 https://ryanwhite.hrsa.gov/sites/default/files/ryanwhite/data/rwhap-annual-client-level-data-report-2021.pdf.

-10 Medicare Payment Advisory Commission.
-"Report to the Congress: Overview of the 340B Drug Pricing Program."
-May 2015.
+10 Medicare Payment Advisory Comm'n, Report to the Congress: Overview of the 340B Drug Pricing Program (May 2015).